 In December of 2013, FASB issued ASU 2013-11, "Income Taxes (Topic 740): Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists."
 This amendment requires that an unrecognized tax benefit, or a portion of an unrecognized tax benefit, should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward with exceptions.
-This amendment only applies to entities that have an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss at the reporting date.
+This amendment only applies to entities that have an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward with exceptions.
+This amendment only applies to entities that have an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists at the reporting date.
 This update became effective for interim and annual reporting periods beginning after December 15, 2013.
-The update does not have a material impact on the Company's results of operation and at the present time it does not apply to the Company.
+The update does not have a material impact on the Company's results of operation.